AhmedFouad15/Simon-CAT-BOT/README.md

 ## What does it need to run?
-1. X Developers Account (I already made an account)
+1. X Developers Account
-2. Subscribe to Pro Plan (After CAT Team confirmation)
+2. Subscribe to Pro Plan
-3. Make a telegram Bot through BotFather (Already Made one)
+3. Make a telegram Bot through BotFather

 ## How to install